Brian Chontosh

-Major Brian R. Chontosh (born 1974 in Rochester, New York) is a retired United States Marine Corps officer who was awarded the Navy Cross for his heroic actions during the 2003 Invasion of Iraq.
+Major Brian R. Chontosh (born 1974) is a retired United States Marine Corps officer who was awarded the Navy Cross for his heroic actions during the 2003 Invasion of Iraq.
 At the time, he was a platoon commander for Weapons Company, 3rd Battalion, 5th Marines, 1st Marine Division.

 Heroism & career

 On March 25, 2003, during an ambush while advancing upon Baghdad, Chontosh aggressively attacked an entrenched enemy position, resorting to using captured enemy weaponry when his M16 ran out of ammunition.
 He is reported to have killed at least 20 enemy soldiers during the incident.

 Chontosh returned to Iraq during the second half of 2004 as the company commander of India Company, 3rd Battalion, 5th Marines.
 During this time his company took part in Operation Phantom Fury, the second assault on Fallujah in November 2004.
-Of the 158 Marines he commanded, only 3 were killed in action and 25 were wounded.
+Of the 158 Marines he commanded, 3 were killed in action and 25 were wounded.
 During this time his company was also the focus of a Fox News documentary titled Breaking Point: Company of Heroes.